Academic Master

 Conclusion

-Kate Chopin’s story “The Story of an Hour” illustrates the harsh reality of the nineteen century where women had no power over their own will, and how she was the slave of her husband’s will.
+Kate Chopin’s story “The Story of an Hour” illustrates the harsh reality of the nineteen century, where women had no power over their own will, and how she was the slave of her husband’s will.
 Women were not given equality towards men in society, and they were considered as the lesser sex.
-The author illustrates that living an hour of freedom is even better than spending whole life under the will of the husband.
+The author illustrates that living an hour of freedom is even better than spending a whole life under the will of the husband.

 Works Cited